matejak/argbash/doc/usage.rst

 Separate file for parsing
 +++++++++++++++++++++++++

-If you want/have to take care of including the parsing code yourself, just make sure you do it in the script:
+If you want/have to take care of including the parsing code yourself, just make sure you do it in the script --- for example:

 .. code-block:: bash